 Matthew Kluber is Associate Professor of Art at Grinnell College.
 His 2016 Obermann Fellowship is in conjunction with Digital Bridges for Humanistic Inquiry, a multi-year collaboration between the University of Iowa and Grinnell College, funded by the Andrew W. Mellon Foundation.
 Kluber will be working on the creation of a digital image database of artwork created by Grinnell students.
 The database will be accessible to current students and faculty as well as prospective students and alumni.
 It will become part of Digital Grinnell, the database for Grinnell College scholarship.

-Moreton is a Postdoc Fellow with the Andrew W. Mellon Sawyer Seminar, "Cultural and Textual Exchanges: The Manuscript Across Pre-Modern Eurasia," which brings scholars of history, art history, and religion, scientists, book conservators and practitioners together to chart cultural exchanges across pre-modern Asia and Europe (c.
+Moreton was a Postdoctoral Fellow with the Andrew W. Mellon Sawyer Seminar, "Cultural and Textual Exchanges: The Manuscript Across Pre-Modern Eurasia," which brought scholars of history, art history, and religion, scientists, book conservators and practitioners together to chart cultural exchanges across pre-modern Asia and Europe (c.
 400-1450 CE).
-The interdisciplinary seminar uses a study of the manuscript book, its development and movement to map these exchanges.
-Moreton's research examines the influence of Islamic and Byzantine book...